MuhammadZaky44/True-False-Question-Generation/README.md

 - Now activate the flask with ``` python app.py ```.
 - If you are done with the app, then ``` ctrl + c ``` to exit the session.
 - Now deactivate your virtual environment with running ``` deactivate ```.

+## Paper & Copyright
+Paper status is still under process of publication following with the copyright.